Idiom Study

 -

-Meaning: something that is said to mean that people will be punished for something bad that has happened.
-Read more: https://www.theidioms.com/heads-will-roll/ #headswillroll #idioms #englishidioms #idiomsandphrases #phrasalverbs #dailyenglish #commonphrases #sayings #slang #proverbs #englishgrammar #vocabulary #englishvocabulary #grammartips #wordoftheday #learnvocabulary #ESL #EFL #TESOL #IELTS #TOEFL #englishlearning #learnenglish #englishteacher #studyenglish #englishlanguage #englishlesson #englishclass #improveenglishhttps://www.theidioms.com/heads-will-roll/?utm_source=dlvr.it&utm_medium=wordpress Continue reading
+Meaning: to have an opportunity to speak.
+Example: Brad talked so much that nobody could get a word in edgewise.
+Read more: https://www.theidioms.com/get-a-word-in-edgewise/ #getawordinedgewise #idioms #englishidioms #idiomsandphrases #phrasalverbs #dailyenglish #commonphrases #sayings #slang #proverbs #englishgrammar #vocabulary #englishvocabulary #grammartips #wordoftheday #learnvocabulary #ESL #EFL #TESOL #IELTS #TOEFL #englishlearning #learnenglish #englishteacher #studyenglish #englishlanguage #englishlesson #englishclass #improveenglishhttps://www.theidioms.com/get-a-word-in-edgewise/?utm_source=dlvr.it&utm_medium=wordpress Continue reading

 -

-Meaning: old-fashioned.
-Example: old-school ideas/traditions Read more: https://www.theidioms.com/old-school/ #oldschool #idioms #englishidioms #idiomsandphrases #phrasalverbs #dailyenglish #commonphrases #sayings #slang #proverbs #englishgrammar #vocabulary #englishvocabulary #grammartips #wordoftheday #learnvocabulary #ESL #EFL #TESOL #IELTS #TOEFL #englishlearning #learnenglish #englishteacher #studyenglish #englishlanguage #englishlesson #englishclass #improveenglishhttps://www.theidioms.com/old-school/?utm_source=dlvr.it&utm_medium=wordpress Continue reading
+Meaning: a book that is so exciting that you want to read it quickly.
+Example: Her latest novel is a real page-turner.
+Read more: https://www.theidioms.com/page-turner/ #pageturner #idioms #englishidioms #idiomsandphrases #phrasalverbs #dailyenglish #commonphrases #sayings #slang #proverbs #englishgrammar #vocabulary #englishvocabulary #grammartips #wordoftheday #learnvocabulary #ESL #EFL #TESOL #IELTS #TOEFL #englishlearning #learnenglish #englishteacher #studyenglish #englishlanguage #englishlesson #englishclass #improveenglishhttps://www.theidioms.com/page-turner/?utm_source=dlvr.it&utm_medium=wordpress Continue reading

 -

-Meaning: a lot of unnecessary anger and worry about a matter that is not important.
-Example: It seemed like an innocent remark, but it set off a tempest in a teapot.
-Read more: https://www.theidioms.com/tempest-in-a-teapot/ #tempestinateapot #idioms #englishidioms #idiomsandphrases #phrasalverbs #dailyenglish #commonphrases #sayings #slang #proverbs #englishgrammar #vocabulary #englishvocabulary #grammartips #wordoftheday #learnvocabulary #ESL #EFL #TESOL #IELTS #TOEFL… Continue reading
+Meaning: to cause a violent or difficult series of events to suddenly begin.
+Example: The plans for a new airport have touched off a storm of protest.
+Read more: https://www.theidioms.com/touch-off/ #touchoff #idioms #englishidioms #idiomsandphrases #phrasalverbs #dailyenglish #commonphrases #sayings #slang #proverbs #englishgrammar #vocabulary #englishvocabulary #grammartips #wordoftheday #learnvocabulary #ESL #EFL #TESOL #IELTS #TOEFL #englishlearning #learnenglish #englishteacher #studyenglish… Continue reading

 -

-Meaning: the time at which something, especially some type of military activity, is planned to begin.
-Read more: https://www.theidioms.com/zero-hour/ #zerohour #idioms #englishidioms #idiomsandphrases #phrasalverbs #dailyenglish #commonphrases #sayings #slang #proverbs #englishgrammar #vocabulary #englishvocabulary #grammartips #wordoftheday #learnvocabulary #ESL #EFL #TESOL #IELTS #TOEFL #englishlearning #learnenglish #englishteacher #studyenglish #englishlanguage #englishlesson #englishclass #improveenglishhttps://www.theidioms.com/zero-hour/?utm_source=dlvr.it&utm_medium=wordpress Continue reading
+Meaning: If someone has the Midas touch, that person is financially successful in everything they do..
+Read more: https://www.theidioms.com/midas-touch/ #midastouch #idioms #englishidioms #idiomsandphrases #phrasalverbs #dailyenglish #commonphrases #sayings #slang #proverbs #englishgrammar #vocabulary #englishvocabulary #grammartips #wordoftheday #learnvocabulary #ESL #EFL #TESOL #IELTS #TOEFL #englishlearning #learnenglish #englishteacher #studyenglish #englishlanguage #englishlesson #englishclass #improveenglishhttps://www.theidioms.com/midas-touch/?utm_source=dlvr.it&utm_medium=wordpress Continue reading

 -

-Meaning: to be something that is difficult to do.
-Example: Building the bridge in time for the Olympics will be a tall order.
-Read more: https://www.theidioms.com/a-tall-order/ #atallorder #idioms #englishidioms #idiomsandphrases #phrasalverbs #dailyenglish #commonphrases #sayings #slang #proverbs #englishgrammar #vocabulary #englishvocabulary #grammartips #wordoftheday #learnvocabulary #ESL #EFL #TESOL #IELTS #TOEFL #englishlearning #learnenglish #englishteacher #studyenglish #englishlanguage #englishlesson #englishclass #improveenglishhttps://www.theidioms.com/a-tall-order/?utm_source=dlvr.it&utm_medium=wordpress Continue reading
+Meaning: something you are pleased to hear about.
+Example: When she said they would make a profit, it was music to Richard’s ears.
+Read more: https://www.theidioms.com/music-to-ears/ #musictoears #idioms #englishidioms #idiomsandphrases #phrasalverbs #dailyenglish #commonphrases #sayings #slang #proverbs #englishgrammar #vocabulary #englishvocabulary #grammartips #wordoftheday #learnvocabulary #ESL #EFL #TESOL #IELTS #TOEFL #englishlearning #learnenglish #englishteacher #studyenglish #englishlanguage #englishlesson #englishclass #improveenglishhttps://www.theidioms.com/music-to-ears/?utm_source=dlvr.it&utm_medium=wordpress Continue reading